MUSCLE DISEASES

 • It was once claimed that 'roids make tendons stiff and brittle (not good if you plan to lift heavy weights: J. Bone Joint.
 Surg.
 74: 411, 1992; a bodybuilder doesn't need a ruptured biceps tendon); ultrastructural studies failed to confirm this (Injury 29: 769, 1998);

-• "Peliosis hepatis"; dilatation of hepatic veins ("blood cysts") that occasionally hemorrhage
+• "Peliosis hepatis"; dilatation of hepatic sinusoids ("blood cysts") that occasionally hemorrhage

 • Hepatocellular carcinomas (rare; see Clin.
 Pharm 6: 687, 1987 for this and other physical risks; the newer literature reports hepatocellular adenomas instead, which are prone to bleed)